NodeGraphBuddy Documentation

 • Unless you prefer an older version of the tools, I would remove previous installs, and use the ones packaged with the BuddySystem plugin.
 They will be more up to date, and will be easier to load into nuke without having to make custom toolsets and hotkeys for each

-• The buddy tools use python scripts to dynamically update their appearance based on user input, and this doesn’t work well with the gizmo format.
+• The buddy tools use python scripts to dynamically update their appearance and sometimes internal nodes based on user input, and this doesn’t work well with the gizmo format.
 It’s highly recommended to keep them as grizmos (grouped gizmos) nodes.
 This modified format is how they are packaged with the BuddySystem, and allows you to TAB create the buddy tools like a gizmo would, while still keeping the unique group features required to function as they do.

 • Good Question!